How to apply for accreditation, comply with your accreditation and packaging waste technical information.

 If you receive or export mixed paper, you must apply the national mixed paper protocol.
 Following industry sampling trials, from 1 January 2017 the amount of claimable packaging waste in mixed paper (classified in BS EN643 under codes 1.01 and 1.02) is 34.5%.

 The 100% agreed set percentage for old kraft lined straw (KLS) or old corrugated containers (OCC) stops at the end of December 2016.
 You can use the AAIG for paper or you will need to sample to establish the packaging waste content.

-Providing you demonstrate you’re handling UK sourced packaging waste material which meets the standard specified in BS EN643, you won’t have to provide evidence of sampling in your sampling and inspection plan.
+Providing you demonstrate you’re handling UK sourced packaging waste material which meets the standard specified in BS EN643, you will not have to provide evidence of sampling in your sampling and inspection plan.
 Instead you need to state that you used the national protocol and that you’ll check that the packaging waste meets the specification.
 You’ll need to keep records to demonstrate that the material’s been received or exported under EN643.

 There are no nationally agreed protocols for plastic.
 You can get accreditation on flaking or shredding packaging plastic waste if your process meets all the standards set out in the Quality Protocol for non packaging plastics and the terms of your accreditation.

-There are no nationally agreed protocols for wood. ePRNs and ePERNs can’t be issued against the weight of wood offcuts.
+There are no nationally agreed protocols for wood. ePRNs and ePERNs cannot be issued against the weight of wood offcuts.
 Businesses working to the Wood Protocol developed by WRAP must show how the identity, origin and quantity of any packaging within wood waste consignments is determined and recorded.